Donji Grad, Zemun: Characteristics

+Elementary school "Svetozar Miletić" in modern Nemanjina Street was founded in 1728 and is one of the oldest surviving educational facilities in Serbia.
+Founded by the monks, it was the first public school in Zemun, originally known as the "German School" and located in the northern section of the neighborhood, at Veliki Trg.
+It was later called "City School", "Main School", "General Junior Public Boys School" (in 1876) and "State Elementary Co-Ed School" when the first Sokol Sports Society was founded.
+In 1930 it was renamed to "Prince Tomislav", and the firs kindergarten in Zemun was opened within the school premises.
+It bears its present name since 1952.

 Zemun's open farmers market and a commercial zone are situated along the main road.
 Also located in Donji Grad are Zemun's City Hospital, Sports' Hall "Pinki", Zemun's Gymnasium, the faculty of agriculture and the Magistrate building, the seat of the Zemun's municipal assembly.
 The plateau in front of the church was adapted into the combined central city square-farmers market area in 2011, with additional reconstructions and adaptations in 2016, 2020 and 2023.

 Zemun's largest park, the City park, lies below the main street.
 There are two other smaller parks in the neighborhood, Yugoslav Army Park (0.82 ha), and Sonja Marinković Park (0.53 ha).

-In May 2021, it was announced that the monument to Branko Pešić, the mayor of Zemun (1955-58) and of Belgrade (1965-74), will be placed in the pedestrian zone.
+In May 2021, it was announced that the monument to Branko Pešić, the mayor of Zemun (1955–58) and of Belgrade (1965-74), will be placed in the pedestrian zone.
 Work of sculptor Jovan Kratohvil, it will be dedicated in the autumn of 2021.
 It will be placed in the square of Veliki Trg.
 Originally planned location was the nearby square of Magistarski Trg, but the new position was selected for ambient reasons.
 However, the monument was finished only in February 2023 when it was handed over to the city administration.
+It was then suggested that the monument should be placed in front of the Pinki sports hall, and that the entire plateau in front of the hall should be named after Pešić.

+During the reconstruction of the Glavna Street, a previously unknown underground corridor, lagum, was discovered in July 2023, which made national news due to the generally mysterious attributes of such corridors in city's mythology.
+After the inspection, it was concluded that the corridor was made from modern bricks, not the old, so-called Schwabian bricks which were longer and wider meaning it was built in 1935 at the earliest, and probably was part of the sewage system.
+Despite not having historical importance, it was not demolished but buried again.